QuickBooks Blog

 In the former years of accounting, offices were paper-laden and void of automation.
 The result?
 Human error, loss of files, and frustration whenever something was found to be mislabeled.

-We’ve seen a drastic increase in organization and productivity since the incorporation of digitization.
-If you’ve been considering making the switch to paperless accounting, you’re in luck!
+If you’ve been considering making the switch to paperless accounting, you’re in luck.
 This post will cover the benefits, definition, considerations, and how to make the jump to paperless.
-You can also use the jump-to the menu below to navigate to your desired topic.

 What is paperless accounting?

 Paperless accounting is the process of implementing an accounting system through digitization and minimizing the use of tangible (paper) documents.
-This works by using digital accounting and software to perform all accounting tasks.
+It involves using digital accounting and software to automate all or most accounting tasks.

 The thousands of reams of paper a company uses each year to document and organize contracts and invoices could all be eliminated by turning to a cloud-based online system—saving money, space, and time.